By Anna Gay on | No Comments

 I’m pretty sure we have all been in this situation, at least once: you’re hired for a shoot, and the location is far from aesthetically pleasing.

 Take a moment to look at the scene, visualizing angles that will make your composition more interesting.
-Sometimes, shooting from a higher, or lower, angle than you would normally shoot will make all the difference in the world, and will also help take attention away from the aspects of the location that are not as interesting as others.
+Sometimes, changing your perspective and shooting from a higher, or lower angle than you would normally shoot will make all the difference in the world, and will also help take attention away from the boring aspects of the location.

 If you have a flash, or any type of studio light, a little bit of light can go a long way in upping the interest factor in your photos.
-Experiment with low and high key light, and also, similar to focus, look for interesting details in the location to accentuate with lighting.
+Experiment with high and low key light, and also, similar to focus, look for interesting details in the location to accentuate with lighting.

 These are just a few of the many possibilities for making a location appear more interesting.
 Do you have any tips or tricks you would like to share?

 Do you have any questions or comments about How to Enhance a Boring Photography Location?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.